Lego Racers 2

 Lego Racers 2 is a Lego-themed racing video game developed by Attention to Detail, published by Lego Software and distributed in North America by Electronic Arts.
-It was first released in September 2001 for Microsoft Windows, PlayStation 2 and Game Boy Advance.
+It was first released in September 2001 for Windows, PlayStation 2 and Game Boy Advance.
 It is the sequel to the 1999 game Lego Racers.
 This sequel was first revealed by Lego Software on August 20, 2001.